adhurwit/AzureLabGovernanceSample/README.md

 1. IP restriction for App Service

     These 3 JSON files include Azure Policies that work in conjunction with each other to lock down the networking for App Serivce.
 NOTE: that this applies to all App Services kinds: WebApp, FunctionApp, APIApp.
+And it only applies to the front-end of the service.
+It does not restrict the back-end / source control side of the service.
+These samples can easily be expanded to include the SCM side.

     * RestrictAppServiceInboundIPAddress.json
     This custom Policy will Append an Allow rule for an inbound IP block for all new App Services., when this is in place App Service will automatically include a Deny all at the lowest priority.